Welcome to the Podcast Book Club

 • Age (only 18+ applicants)

-• If you're interested in joining a subteam, please indicate which one(s): Audio Fiction Convention, PodJam, PodCamp, Coffee Shop Chats, Social Media, Website
+• If you're interested in joining a subteam, please indicate which one(s): Audio Fiction Convention, PodJam, PodCamp, Coffee Shop Chats, Social Media, Website, other (specify)

 • What is your past experience with Discord, with respect to any previous moderation experience?